 We commit to a minimum wage that is livable, always at least 25% higher than the prevailing local median hourly wage for all our contract workers, and our highest paid worker will never make more than 50% of the lowest wage worker.

 Join our volunteer labor union, getting your hands dirty on our farming collective or working behind the scenes to lead and organize.Volunteer

 We need in-kind donations of soil, compost, hand tools, small-scale farming equipment, deer fencing, tarps, landscaping fabric, and running, serviceable vehicles (pickups and cargo vans).
 Consider making an in-kind donation today.Donate Tools

-Become a donor-activist, giving a recurring monthly donation while also developing a direct relationship with our food-insecure subscribers through our Alliance program.Join
+Become a donor-activist, either giving a recurring monthly donation and/or also developing a direct relationship with our food-insecure subscribers through the Alliance.Join

 We are always looking for new backyards to convert into large-scale gardens.
 If you have a flat, sunny area of 600 square feet or larger within the city limits of Rochester that you would like us to consider as a farm plot, let us know.Apply

 If you have an existing large-scale garden that you manage yourself and would like to donate excess produce, or you would like us to consider building a large-scale garden for you that you would plant and tend on your own (without the help of volunteers), consider becoming a Garden Partner.Apply

 Our gardens need fencing to keep our pests, irrigation to keep our plants consistently watered, equipment and supplies for our volunteers, storage, rain barrels, compost bins, and safety equipment to meet the challenges of COVID-19.
 Consider a donation to support the building of a new farm plot, or create a fundraiser to enlist your friends, family, and/or coworkers to help.Donate